Learn about 35 new foods that start with A to spice up your palate.

 Almonds come in many different forms - whole, sliced, slivered, and ground.
 You can eat almonds both with or without skins (without skins are called blanched almonds).

-This ingredient can commonly be used in pastries, candies, salads, and so many more dishes.
+This ingredient can commonly be used in pastries, candies, salads, and many more dishes.
 Almonds are also the main ingredient in almond paste and marzipan.

 13. Almond butter

 Almond butter is made from ground almonds.
 Like many nut butters, you can find crunchy almond butter, smooth almond butter, or even flavored ones.
 Almond butter is a great option for people with food allergies, or if you just want to switch up the traditional PB&J sandwich.

 14. Almond milk

 Another popular 'A' lettered food that has gained popularity in the last 10 years is almond milk.
 Although almond milk has been around for many, many centuries, it has been repopularized recently.
 Almond milk is a great dairy-free milk option for anyone who might have a dairy allergy.

 Almond milk can be used in many of the same ways as cow's milk - in cereal or coffee, in a smoothie, or even baked up in desserts.
 Just be warned that it has a different taste.

 Amaretto is a slightly sweet and nutty liqueur that comes from Italy.
 Made from either almonds, apricot pits, or a combination of both, amaretto also is known for the bitter flavor it gives to drinks.
 This is why you'll see amaretto commonly used in aperitifs and digestifs.